opalj/opal/README.markdown

 BAT in particular provides support for an easily customizable abstract interpretation of Java bytecode.
 Additionally, it has built-in support for the analysis of static source code dependencies and generally provides extensive support for pattern-matching on Java bytecode.

 # Project Structure
-BAT consists of four main projects:
+BAT consists of several projects:

 * **Core**: The core project provides functionality necessary for reading and traversing Java class files.
 **Util**: Conceptually belongs to the Core project, but contains source code that needs to be compiled before it is possible to